Kayla Newnam

 Second Street Mural @SMoCA

-This project is in its inaugural year of creating an annual rotating mural space on the exterior wall of Scottsdale Museum of Contemporary Art (SMoCA).
+The Second Street Mural @SMoCA project is in its inaugural year of creating an annual rotating mural space on the exterior wall of Scottsdale Museum of Contemporary Art (SMoCA).
 The goal is to showcase the incredible talent of Arizona muralists working today while creating a placemaking gateway marker for Scottsdale Civic Center.
-For this initial round, there was no theme imposed on prospective muralists.
-Instead, they were free to create something special for this new mural space.
-Artist Kayla Newnam, who has longtime ties to Scottsdale, was chosen as the inaugural artist.
+For this initial round, there was no theme imposed on prospective muralists, with the intention that they would have freedom to create something special for this new mural space.
+Muralist Kayla Newnam, who has longtime ties to Scottsdale, was selected and brought Big Ole Gecko to life in February 2025.

 Artist